References Policy-Full School

 The reference is usually sent off from a Head of School or member of SLT/SMT, but will have the input of a number of people, primarily the tutor/class teacher and housemaster/head of year.
-Some references take a long time to compile, and the school cannot guarantee to meet reference deadlines that allow fewer than two working weeks for completion, but will always aim to do its best.
+Some references take a long time to compile, and the school cannot guarantee to meet reference deadlines that allow one working week for completion (this may take significantly longer during the holidays), but we will always aim to do its best.

 Some schools require subject-specific references as well as general references, and they will be dealt with by the department(s) concerned.